maximelafarie/ngx-smart-modal/README.md

 }
 ```
 **List of available methods**:
+ - `create(id: string, content: string or Component or TemplateRef, options: INgxSmartModalOptions)`: create a new modal and return the modal instance ⚠️Only for `NgxSmartModal >= 7.2.0`!
  - `addModal(modalInstance: ModalInstance, force?: boolean)`: add a new modal instance
  - `getModal(id: string)`: retrieve a modal instance by its identifier
  - `get(id: string)`: retrieve a modal instance by its identifier (alias of `getModal`)